 The bento-style of packing food can help ensure that you send a nutritious, balanced lunch.
 The little containers and compartments remind you to add variety and keep the portions from getting too big.

 You may end up adding more than one food from a category, for example, this photo shows hummus and cheese, both of which could be considered part of the protein group.
 This is totally ok and will only help increase the variety and nutrient composition of the lunchbox (as long as you aren’t doubling up on dessert or snack foods!).

 Combo foods are those that include more than one food group in them already, such as soups and sandwiches.
 Many kids like these foods from day 1, and if so they add a whole other list of options for the lunch box.
 Other kids don’t start gravitating to these foods until they are a little older–everyone is different.

 My 10-year old seemed to transition from being a fairly picky lunch eater to one who loves–and wants–a variety of foods in his lunch box between 2nd and 3rd grade.
 Last fall his favorite was the “sub sandwich.”
-He also loves the upgraded lunchbox sandwich, a BL (bacon and leafy greens on a toasted whole grain), pasta and peas, chicken noodle soup, and Swedish pancakes.
+Although subs are his favorite lunch, he also loved the upgraded lunchbox sandwich, a BL (bacon and leafy greens on a toasted whole grain), pasta and peas, chicken noodle soup, and Swedish pancakes.
 Lucky for me he also eats whatever fruits and veggies I send him.
 (Let’s just say that is not the case with my 8-year old!)